emmaly/musicstate/README.md

 1. Download and run the application
 2. It will start a local web server and display the URL to use (typically `http://localhost:52846`)
 3. Add this URL as a browser source in your streaming software
-4. Play music in TIDAL, Spotify, Apple Music in browser, or Nightbot
+4. Play music in TIDAL, Spotify, or Nightbot
 5. The overlay will automatically detect and display currently playing songs

 If port 52846 is already in use or blocked, you can specify an alternative port by setting the `MUSICSTATE_PORT` environment variable: